Temple in Jerusalem: Location

 There are three main theories as to where the Temple stood: where the Dome of the Rock is now located, to the north of the Dome of the Rock (Professor Asher Kaufman), or to the east of the Dome of the Rock (Professor Joseph Patrich of the Hebrew University).

 The exact location of the Temple is a contentious issue, as questioning the exact placement of the Temple is often associated with Temple denial.
 Since the Holy of Holies lay at the center of the complex as a whole, the Temple's location is dependent on the location of the Holy of Holies.
 The location of the Holy of Holies was even a question less than 150 years after the Second Temple's destruction, as detailed in the Talmud.
-Chapter 54 of the Tractate Berakhot states that the Holy of Holies was directly aligned with the Golden Gate, which would have placed the Temple slightly to the north of the Dome of the Rock, as Kaufman postulated.
+Chapter 54 of the Tractate Berakhot states that the Holy of Holies was directly aligned with the Golden Gate, which, assuming the current gate follows the same course as the now buried Herodian gate, would have placed the Temple slightly to the north of the Dome of the Rock, as Kaufman postulated.
 However, chapter 54 of the Tractate Yoma and chapter 26 of the Tractate Sanhedrin assert that the Holy of Holies stood directly on the Foundation Stone, which agrees with the traditional view that the Dome of the Rock stands on the Temple's location.

 Physical layout

 First Temple

-The Temple of Solomon or First Temple consisted of four main elements:
+The Temple of Solomon, or First Temple, consisted of four main elements: